ValaraAra/Practice-Engine/README.md

-# Voxel Engine Project
+# Practice Engine Project

-A simple voxel engine built with C++ 23 and OpenGL 4.6.
+A simple practice engine built with C++ 23 and OpenGL 4.6.